Given data processing issues, certain data in the following release were edited in August 2018

 The Federal Reserve Bank of New York today released results from its February 2016 SCE Credit Access Survey, which provides information on consumers' experiences and expectations regarding credit demand and credit access.
-The release shows slightly higher application rates compared to the October 2015 release, while the proportion of “discouraged” respondents decreased.
+The release shows slightly lower application rates compared to the October 2015 release, while the proportion of “discouraged” respondents also decreased.
 Reported rejection rates marginally increased overall, reflecting an increase in credit card application rejections, while rejection rates for other credit types fell.
-These changes in the application, rejection and discouraged borrower rates were driven primarily by the experiences of younger respondents.
+While the overall application rate fell, it increased for younger respondents.
 The expectations component of the survey generally points to an overall increase in the likelihood of applying for credit, especially for credit cards and auto loans, and a lower likelihood of applying for a mortgage.
 Respondents are more optimistic about credit card and auto loan applications being approved, while they are more pessimistic about mortgage approvals.

-- The distribution of credit seekers shifted slightly towards increased credit applicants compared to the October 2015 Credit Access Survey.
-34.0 percent of respondents applied for credit over the last 12 months and were granted credit (compared to 33.4 percent in October), while 9.0 percent applied and were rejected (compared to 8.3 percent in October).
-The share of respondents who were too discouraged to apply despite needing credit fell from 6.8 percent in October to 5.8 percent in February, reaching its lowest value since the start of the Credit Access Survey in October 2013.
+- The distribution of credit seekers shifted slightly towards decreased credit applicants compared to the October 2015 Credit Access Survey.
+40.6 percent of respondents applied for credit over the last 12 months and were granted credit (compared to 40.9 percent in October), while 8.0 percent applied and were rejected (compared to 8.1 percent in October).
+The share of respondents who were too discouraged to apply despite needing credit fell from 7.9 percent in October to 6.5 percent in February, reaching its lowest value since the start of the Credit Access Survey in October 2013.
 The decline in the proportion of discouraged respondents was primarily driven by those with credit scores of less than 680, and by those 40 years old and younger.

 - Turning to specific credit types (credit card, credit card limit increase, auto loan, mortgage and mortgage refinance):